FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-01-25-angular-2-asp-net-core-starter.md

 For this go ahead in the root of the project and add a folder "Controller" which wil hold all the controllers for us.
 Then you can add an standardcontroller for the first run.

 > I like to stay to IActionResult-Interface in my controllers.
-It just gives me a way I am used to and is clearer for me.
+It provides me a way I am used to and is clearer for me.
 You do not have to do this.
-The controller is just for demo purposes.
+The controller is for demo purposes.

 ![08](https://cdn.offering.solutions/img/articles/wp-content/uploads/2016/01/08.png)